ldtteam/MinecoloniesWiki/source/buildings/townhall.md

     <ul>
      <br>
      <li><strong>Page 1: </strong>Blank page except for the header (future use).</li><br>
-     <li><strong>Page 2: </strong>Here are all the build orders listed that have been created by you (including decorations and your own schematics as well as the mod's huts).
-Your Builders will complete the builds from top to bottom.
-Here you can change the priority of the builds and delete work orders.
-When you delete a work order which is currently being built, the Builder will stop building and will continue where they left off if you create the work order again.</li>
+     <li><strong>Page 2: </strong>Here are all the build orders for this colony (including decorations and your own schematics as well as huts).
+Your Builders will complete the builds from top to bottom, and you can change the priority of the builds by moving them up and down in the list.
+You can also delete work orders.
+When you delete a work order that is currently being built, the Builder will stop building and will continue where they left off if you create the work order again.</li>
     </ul>
   </div>
 </div>